tinytony0710/ImageRestorationPromptIR/README.md

 ## Introduction

-A fine-tuned over both pretrained `maskrcnn_resnet50_fpn` and `maskrcnn_resnet50_fpn_v2` model for 4 types of cell instances segmentation.
+A "All-in One" model by PromptIR for rain or snow degraded image restoration.

 ## Environment

-On colab: Should be able to train with batch size 1 and 700 instances per images, and inference 256 instances per images.
+On colab: Should be able to train with batch size 4.

-but there are the used lib:
+And there are the used lib:
 ```
 einops==0.8.1
 fonttools==4.58.0